-How do I apply for a loan with loanDepot?
+How do I apply for a loan with LoanDepot?

-To apply, go to loanDepot’s site or call 888-983-3240 to speak with a licensed loan officer about the type of loan that’s best for you.
+To apply, go to LoanDepot’s site or call 888-983-3240 to speak with a licensed loan officer about the type of loan that’s best for you.
 You can also get a no-risk quote online by providing your basic information.

 Requirements vary by the type of loan you’re interested in and where you live, but you have a better chance of approval if:

-- You can provide proof of consistent income.
+- You can provide proof of consistent income

-You’ll get competitive rates for mortgages and personal loans with loanDepot, with a quick and easy application.
+As a prominent lender, LoanDepot offers competitive rates for home loans and loan refinancing — all with a quick application.
 But if you have less-than-stellar credit, you may want to look elsewhere for cheaper origination fees and rates.